Summary

 The passing grade in all courses is C+.

-Two failures in courses (either 1-unit module or 1.5 unit course) or the thesis proposal, or two unsatisfactory research progress reports will result in withdrawal from the program (See the Academic Regulation II-5.2 Unsatisfactory progress and withdrawal).
+Two failures in courses (either 1-unit module or 1.5 units course) or the thesis proposal, or two unsatisfactory research progress reports will result in withdrawal from the program.

 Research Fields & Facilities